xkbcommon/libxkbcommon/doc/keymap-format-text-v1.md

         ...
     }

-Declares a symbols map named `basic`.
-Statements inside the curly braces will affect only affect the symbol map.
+Declare a symbols map named `basic`.
+Statements inside the curly braces will affect only affect the symbols map.

-Options can be specified above the statement, separated by one space:
+A map can have various flags applied to it above the statement, separated by
+whitespace:

     partial alphanumeric_keys
     xkb_symbols "basic" {
         ...
     }

-The possible options are the following:
+The possible flags are the following:

   * `partial` - Indicates that the map doesn't cover a complete keyboard
-  * `default` - Marks the symbol map as the default variant when no variant is specified
+  * `default` - Marks the symbol map as the default map in the file when no explicit map is specified.
+If no map is marked as a default, the first map in the file is the default.
   * `hidden` - Variant that can only be used internally
   * `alphanumeric_keys` - Indicates that the map contains alphanumeric keys
   * `modifier_keys` - Indicates that the map contains modifier keys